Belgian radicals on margins even among hometown Muslims

 Joblessness among the young is even higher.
 But for imam Hensch, there is more to youngsters becoming radical.

-"Who can defend against youngsters who can be radicalized in just a few weeks or months?" he asked.
+"Who can defend against youngsters who can be radicalised in just a few weeks or months?" he asked.
 "What should we do?"

 The Belgian government, which sees no connection with last week's attacks in Paris beyond the broad trend of homegrown Islamist violence, has been taking a lead in Europe in trying to address the risk from "foreign fighters" returning from Syria.